DarinJoshua-dev/Productz-Hunt/README.md

 # Productz-Hunt

-Productz Hunt is an interactive and intuitive product comparison website for products in Flipkart and Amazon
+Productz Hunt is an interactive & intuitive product comparison website for various products in Flipkart and Amazon

 ## Contributors: